txtran224/24q4-team4/README.md

 ## The Solution

-* [Include a short explanation of how we are applying each of the SOLID principles in our project to demonstrate a deeper understanding of software design.]
-* [If applicable, mention how the Kanban board will enhance user experience or meet user needs.
-Highlighting the end-user benefits can be appealing.]
-* [If you can include any metrics or results from user testing (if conducted), it can provide evidence of Our project’s effectiveness.]
+Our Kanban app is engineered with three powerful features to elevate team productivity and task management.

+1. **The Progress Tracker** provides users with real-time updates on task progress, fostering a goal-oriented mindset and keeping teams aligned with their objectives.
+2. **The User/Task Manager** goes beyond basic task assignments, enabling role-based permissions and fostering accountability across teams by allowing managers to allocate responsibilities and monitor contributions seamlessly.
+3. **The Task Board** serves as an intuitive workspace for prioritizing, organizing, and tracking tasks to meet deadlines effectively, ensuring every team member is focused on what matters most.

+Together, these features create a cohesive, productivity-driven experience that adapts to any project environment, making our Kanban app a valuable tool for teams aiming to optimize their workflows and achieve exceptional outcomes

 ## How To Improve

-1. [Discuss any planned features or improvements, showcasing your commitment to ongoing development and responsiveness to user feedback.]
+To enhance the functionality and user experience of our Kanban app, several techinal improvements could be considered for future development:

+- **Automated Task Prioritization** would help users focus on the most critical tasks, improving efficiency.
+- **Time Tracking** would enable users to monitor the duration of each task, promoting better time management and planning.
+- Adding **Notifications and Reminders** would ensure that team members stay updated on deadlines and task progress.
+- **Labels and Tags** would allow for better task categorization.
+- **Analytics and Reporting** would offer insights into productivity trends.
+- **Custom Workflow Options** would allow teams to tailor the board structure to their specific needs.
+- **Integrations with Other Software** would enable seamless collaboration with other tools used in the workflow.
+- An **User Interface** would make the app more intuitive, enhancing usability and overall satisfaction.

 ## Timeline

 * Submit three user stories (Due: Monday, 11/4, 5PM EST | Completed: Friday, 11/1, 5PM EST)
-* Receive approval for your user stories (Tuesday, 11/5, 1PM EST | Completed: --)
+* Receive approval for your user stories (Due: Tuesday, 11/5, 1PM EST | Completed: Monday, 11/4, 2PM EST)
-* Finish code commits (Friday, 11/8, 1PM EST | Completed: --)
+* Finish code commits (Due: Friday, 11/8, 1PM EST | Completed: Friday, 11/8, 1PM EST)
-* Give presentation (Monday, 11/11, 1PM EST | Completed: --)
+* Give presentation (Due: Monday, 11/11, 1PM EST | Completed: Monday, 11/11 11PM EST